LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 In previous weeks, we used the standard deviation (SD or $s$) of our sample to estimate the standard error (SE or $\sigma$).
 (See Lesson 5, section 5.2.2 .)
 This approach works reasonably well when applied to large samples.
 With small samples, however, using the SD as an estimate of the SE is problematic.

 The reason is that the SD varies from sample to sample, so this variation in smaller samples makes for more uncertainty.
 In addition, we are likely not to know the true population values, our parameters.
 For such a case, William Gosset, [Statistician and Head Brewer for Guinness,](https://mathshistory.st-andrews.ac.uk/Biographies/Gosset/) (see also recommended reading) suggested that we needed to use a different probability distribution, **Student's *t* distribution**.

 Gosset had developed this distribution (under his pen name 'Student') so that he could make meaningful predictions using small samples of barley instead of large ones -- a cost-effective method.
-A small sample is considered to be less than 60 observations, and definitely when it is 30 or less.
+A small sample is considered to be less than 60 observations, and definitely 30 or less.
 (The ambiguity of this is because various textbooks have different ideas on what constitutes a 'small sample' but the rule of thumb is n= 30.)